Writing a menu can be a nerve-racking endeavor for conscientious operators, especially when diners increasingly want to know the source of their food.

 Meat, dairy and eggs with Humane Farm’s Certified Humane® classification come from farm animals raised with shelter, resting areas and space sufficient to support natural behavior, says Mimi Stein, executive director of Humane Farm Animal Care, an international nonprofit certification organization dedicated to improving the lives of farm animals in food production.
 Restaurants that sign up for the organization’s “traceability audits” are given a sticker, which indicates that all of their food products have been traced back to a farm, barn, flock or herd that was inspected by its auditors.

-Products come from animals raised without cages, crates or tie stalls, among other key practices.
+Third-party certification products come from animals raised without cages, crates or tie stalls, among other key practices.
 Auditors visit farms at least once a year to inspect whether cattle, hogs and poultry are grazing primarily or completely on pastures.
 Only family farms can participate in the program.
 AWA has the most stringent standards for animal welfare in North America, according to findings in Consumer Reports’ “Food Labels Exposed.”
-“Unfortunately people don’t realize that there’s so much leeway around what’s described as humane,” says Emily Moose, spokeswoman for AWA’s umbrella group, A Greener World.
+“Unfortunately, people don’t realize that there’s so much leeway around what’s described as humane,” says Emily Moose, spokeswoman for AWA’s umbrella group, A Greener World.

 “It’s about raising an animal in a totally different way from standard industrial production,” says Libba Letton, a spokesperson for the nonprofit.